 “The Banner was permitted to strain truth, taste and credibility, but not its readers’ brain power.
 Its enormous headlines, glaring pictures and oversimplified text hit the senses and entered men’s consciousness without any necessity for an intermediary process of reason, like food shot through the rectum, requiring no digestion.”

 The rhetorical games that apologists likewise spin in an effort to buttress belief in their religion are no different.
 Apologists like Cliffe tout how they are out to discuss the “reasonableness” of Christianity, but then throw out oversimplified lines like the “10/42” source slogan in the hope that nobody will check their data.
 When analyzed, the arguments apologists use in ancient history are no more reliable than the 9/11 conspiracy theories are in the field of structural engineering or monster questing is in biology.
 People are free to believe in Christianity on the basis of faith, but pretending that this faith is rooted in historical evidence is a pernicious illusion spread by disingenuous apologetic salesmen.
-Correcting these misconceptions is part of the service I seek to provide as a genuine enthusiast for ancient history.
+Correcting these misconceptions is part of the service that I seek to provide as a genuine enthusiast for ancient history.